Baylen Out Loud – Learn More About Tourette Syndrome

 Understanding and acceptance of the symptoms of TS and other Tic Disorders, including coprophenomena, is key in helping people with tics lead full and productive lives.

 Individuals with TS may feel apprehensive about being around others who experience tics, fearing they might unintentionally adopt or “catch” additional tics experienced by others.
-As Baylen and her family do during the episode, individuals and their care teams must weigh this risk against the benefits of coming together in community to learn more about their condition, access additional support, and make life-long connections with others in the community.
+Individuals and their care teams must weigh this risk against the benefits of coming together in community to learn more about their condition, access additional support, and make life-long connections with others in the community.

 Adopting tics is related to echophenomena.
 There are three types of echophenomenaecholalia – repeating the words of others; palilalia – repeating one’s own words; and echopraxia – repeating the movements of others.
 These echophenomic tics can then become tics individuals experience regularly.